 How schools and libraries run this programme vary greatly.
 Some schools required students to complete a task related to the books read, such as a small report or book reviews.
-Others had a verbal conversation asking some pertinent questions about the book the child/student had read.
+Others had a conversation, asking pertinent questions about the book the child/student had read.
 How you do this is up to you and what works in your classroom or library.
 Here's some feedback from teachers and librarians on what they did:

-• We did it at Papakura Public Library.
-We kept the wheels behind the desk and clipped them with a hole punch for every chapter book they read.
-Once they had done the prerequisite amount we signed them off on the card and dated it as well.
+At Papakura Public Library we kept the wheels behind the desk and clipped them with a hole punch for every chapter book they read.
+Once they had done the requisite amount we signed them off on the card and dated it as well.
 It was pretty easy to organise.